 Arcadis considered both direct and indirect effects when developing the Area of Potential Effect (APE) for the Project (Figure 2).
-The direct APE is limited to the Project impacts associated with the ground disturbance that include the 1.1-mile long, 40-foot wide new ROW totaling 5.3 acres.
-The Project does involve the construction of new transmission line adjacent to an existing roadway and transmission line ROW.
-The new transmission/distribution line will be constructed in place of an existing distribution line within the new ROW, but will have taller transmission line poles ranging from 79 to 83.5 feet above ground level, approximately 30 feet taller than the existing distribution line poles.
-To account for visual impacts, the viewshed (or indirect APE) was evaluated using a 0.5-mile buffer around the direct APE.
+The direct APE is limited to the Project impacts associated with the ground disturbance that includes the one mile long, 40-foot-wide road ROW totaling 4.8 acres.
+The Project will involve the